princeNoctis/MajorProject/Prposal.md

-	Proposal
+	# Proposal
-i want to build a platformer mini game with two levels
+i want to build a platformer game with two levels

-	Need to have list
+	# Need to have list
- map
+ _ mapping the collisions on levels
+ _